kansal9/zap/doc/index.rst

 Tired of sky subtraction residuals?
 ZAP them!

-ZAP2 (the *Zurich Atmosphere Purge*) is a high precision sky subtraction tool which can be used as complete sky subtraction solution, or as an enhancement to previously sky-subtracted MUSE integral field spectroscopic data.
+ZAP (the *Zurich Atmosphere Purge*) is a high precision sky subtraction tool which can be used as complete sky subtraction solution, or as an enhancement to previously sky-subtracted MUSE integral field spectroscopic data.
 The method uses PCA to isolate the residual sky subtraction features and remove them from the observed datacube.
-Though the operation of ZAP2 is not dependent on perfect flatfielding of the data in a MUSE exposure, better results are obtained when these corrections are made ahead of time.
+Though the operation of ZAP is not dependent on perfect flatfielding of the data in a MUSE exposure, better results are obtained when these corrections are made ahead of time.
 Future development will include expansion to more instruments.